Astrid1005/DAT505-GitHub/session1/S1-01-classexercise/README.md

-# An example which shows that a cone rotates in the middle of the screen
+# A class exercise which needed to change the color and shape of the basic geometry and the color of background.

 ## Introduction